Supplemental Nutrition Assistance Program: Diet quality

-Healthy and nutritious foods, such as raw produce, fish, and grains, on average cost much more than less nutritious, processed food options on a daily basis.
-As a result, maintaining a healthy diet is elusive and nearly impossible for low-income families.
+Many low income areas have fewer grocery stores and within those, poorer quality foods.
 CalFresh can help expand family's budgets so they can afford healthy, nourishing foods.
 Studies are inconclusive as to whether SNAP has a direct effect on the nutritional quality of food choices made by participants.
 Unlike other federal programs that provide food subsidies, i.e. the Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC), SNAP does not have nutritional standards for purchases.
 Critics of the program suggest that this lack of structure represents a missed opportunity for public health advancement and cost containment.
 In April 2013, the USDA research body, the Economic Research Service (ERS), published a study that examined diet quality in SNAP participants compared to low-income nonparticipants.
 The study revealed a difference in diet quality between SNAP participants and low-income nonparticipants, finding that SNAP participants score slightly lower on the Healthy Eating Index (HEI) than nonparticipants.
 The study also concluded that SNAP increases the likelihood that participants will consume whole fruit by 23 percentage points.
 However, the analysis also suggests that SNAP participation decreases participants' intake of dark green and orange vegetables by a modest amount.

 A 2016 study found no evidence that SNAP increased expenditures on tobacco by beneficiaries.